devitocodes/devito/benchmarks/user/README.md

 ## Auto-tuning

-Auto-tuning can greatly improve the run-time performance of an Operator.
-It can be enabled on an Operator basis (it is off by default):
+Auto-tuning can significantly improve the run-time performance of an Operator.
+It can be enabled on an Operator basis:
 ```
 op = Operator(...)
 op.apply(autotune=True)